drocheam/optrace/docs/source/usage/spectrum.rst

 A TransmissionSpectrum is applied as filter function for a Filter element.
 All transmission values need to be inside the [0, 1] range.

 The TransmissionSpectrum provides less modes than the LightSpectrum class.
-Note that now the scaling factor ``vall`` becomes important.
+Note that now the scaling factor :python:`vall` becomes important.

-This class defines a new ``inverse`` parameter, that subtracts the defined function from a value of one.
+This class defines a new :python:`inverse` parameter, that subtracts the defined function from a value of one.
 This has the effect that the function instead does not define the transmittance behavior, but the absorption one.
 A gaussian bandpass becomes a notch filter, a rectangular bandpass a rectangular blocking one.

 **Constant**

-A neutral density filter is defined with mode ``"Constant"`` and the linear transmittance value.
+A neutral density filter is defined with mode :python:`"Constant"` and the linear transmittance value.

 .. testcode::